-Scott Doffek, the 2013 Wisconsin Baseball Coaches Association College Coach of the Year and two-time Horizon League Coach of the Year, enters his 13th year as the head coach of the Milwaukee Panthers in 2019.
-A mainstay in the UWM baseball program, Doffek enters his 25th season overall with the Milwaukee coaching staff and led his team to a program-record 39 victories during the 2015 season and 32 more in 2016.
+Scott Doffek, the 2013 Wisconsin Baseball Coaches Association College Coach of the Year and two-time Horizon League Coach of the Year, enters his 14th year as the head coach of the Milwaukee Panthers in 2020.
+A mainstay in the MKE baseball program, Doffek enters his 26th season with the Milwaukee coaching staff after spending the first 12 of those years as the assistant head coach.

 He led the team to 32 victories in 2016, the first back-to-back seasons of 30-plus wins since 2001-02.
 Picked fourth in the preseason poll, the Panthers finished second behind the efforts of Horizon League Player of the Year Daulton Varsho and Horizon League Pitcher of the Year Brian Keller.
 Keller went on to be drafted by the New York Yankees.
 The squad also reset program records for stolen bases and strikeouts by the pitching staff for the second year in a row.

 The program enjoyed a record-breaking season in 2015, tying the school record along the way with an impressive total of 39 victories.
 The team broke records for strikeouts by the staff as well as offensive records that stood the test of time when they reset standards for stolen bases (last established in 2001) and triples (1997).
 The pitching staff recorded the second-best ERA in program history and the Panthers tied a school mark with 17 wins at home.
 And it all came in a campaign that ended just one win shy of a trip to the NCAA Tournament, falling in the Horizon League Tournament Championship.